sebastienbaur/Deep-RL-OpenAI-gym/tensorboard/README.md

-# Instructions to read the files
+# Instructions to read the files with Tensorboard

 You need to:
 * install TensorBoard,